benkeel/VAE_lung_lesion_BMVC/README.md

 * This file explores clustering of the latent vectors.
 Including extracting latent vectors, exploration using PCA and t-SNE and k-means clustering.

 #### *Clustering.ipynb*
-* Grid search for best clustering of K-Means and CLASSIX (https://github.com/nla-group/classix).
+* Grid search for best clustering with K-Means and CLASSIX (https://github.com/nla-group/classix).

 #### *Exploration_gaussian.ipynb*
 * Latent space exploration and code to generate latent traversal figures.